 Press "Enter" to skip to content

 It’s time to have a little change up.
 So far, I’ve been reviewing some basic concepts that are helpful to be aware of when reading or learning about history.
 The next topic I wanted to touch on is about thinking critically.
-Instead of creating a standalone post for this, I’m going to do an introduction here, then hop into a discussion about one of the books I have read, and two that I am reading.
+Entire courses and books have been created around the topic of critical thinking, so what follows is definitely a summary that just scratches the surface.

 Everyone’s a Critic